mikeric/rivets/docs/docs/guide/_sections/components.md

 }
 ```

-To use the component define above in your templates, simply use an element with the same name as the component's key.
+To use the component inside of a template, simply use an element with the same tag name as the component's key.
 All attributes on the element will get evaluated as keypaths before being passed into the component's `initialize` function.

 ```html
 <todo-item item="myItem"></todo-item>